Sigmozaa/note-backend/README.md

 • Calling AI from the backend using a key in .env
 • Validation and error handling
 • Ability to scale for future features

+The backend in this project uses Google's API to generate notes.
+The API has now been changed and the project needs updating, but the frontend and backend logic demonstrate the application's structure and AI integration.